openxla/stablehlo/docs/spec_draft.md

   result[result_index] = value
 ```

+`precision_config` controls the tradeoff between speed and accuracy for
-The `precision_config` values have the following semantics.
+computations on accelerator backends.
+The values can be one of the followings:
-  * `DEFAULT`: Fastest mode, but least accurate.
-Performs computations in
+  * `DEFAULT`:  (default value).
+Fastest mode, but least accurate.
-             bfloat16.
   * `HIGH`: Slower but more accurate.
-Performs float32 computations in 3 bfloat16
-          passes, or using tensorfloat32 where available.
   * `HIGHEST`: Slowest but most accurate.
-Performs computations in float32 or
-             float64 as applicable.

 ### Inputs